Data Structure Builder

 Structures are models of data objects, can be both simple and complex, and contain elements of various types.
 The Structure builder is a built-in editor for structure creation.
-The builder helps to create structures by using basic data types: String, Integer, Float, Date, Boolean, Arrays, Maps, previously created structures, and pre-built system stuctures without limits of their use.
+The builder helps to create structures by using basic data types: String, Integer, Float, Date, Boolean, Arrays, Maps, and previously created structures, without limits of their use.
 Structures can be of any nesting.

 Once a structure has been created, it is available for use by any entity within the platform.
 For example, in a Flow as an incoming structure or to define a local variable structure.